 Harriet is our Risk Assessment Division Manager and a Senior Risk Assessor.
-She has over 22 years of experience in conducting and managing complex human health and ecological risk assessments (HHERAs) related to mining, generating stations, and contaminated and industrial sites across Canada and internationally.
-She has also evaluated the impacts of environmental contamination on community health as well as burden of illness studies.
-Dr. Phillips is designated as a Qualified Person for Risk Assessment (QPRA) under the Ontario Regulation 153/04 and has experience in liaising with regulators such as Health Canada, Environment Canada, Canadian Nuclear Safety Commission (CNSC), and Provincial agencies, and has peer review experience on many RAs on behalf of First Nations, lawyers, regulatory agencies, and the private sector.
+She has over 25 years of experience in conducting and managing complex human health and ecological risk assessments related to mining, smelters, generating stations (conventional and nuclear), and contaminated and industrial sites across Canada and internationally.
+Harriet has unparalleled experience working on abandoned mine sites in northern Canada.
+She has evaluated the impacts of environmental contamination on community health as well as burden of illness studies.
+Harriet is designated as a Qualified Person for Risk Assessment (QPRA) under the Ontario Regulation 153/04.
+She has experience in liaising with numerous regulatory agencies, and has peer reviewed risk assessments on behalf of First Nations, lawyers, regulatory agencies, and the private sector.

 Jocelyn Howery, M.Sc., PAg.

 Jocelyn is our Hydrology Division Manager and Senior Hydrologist.
-Jocelyn has over 10 years of experience in environmental research and consulting in projects related to water quality and quantity and the management of multi-use landscapes.
-Her experience has a strong focus on surface water and groundwater hydrology, watershed management, and statistics, as well as designing, installing, and maintaining remote hydrometric and meteorological stations.
-Jocelyn works closely with our aquatic division to design programs that meet client’s specific needs.
+Jocelyn has worked in hydrological research and consulting for over 15 years on projects related to water quality and quantity and the management of multi-use landscapes.
+She has extensive experience planning and installing meteorological stations, designing and conducting remote hydrological monitoring programs, and completing surface water and groundwater studies.
+Additionally, Jocelyn manages large scale, multi-disciplinary environmental baseline studies and monitoring programs, and works closely with clients from multiple sectors to design programs that meet their specific needs.

 Sheri Korpess, B.Sc., PAg.